abhi-techie-5/-Student-Marks-Analyzer-/README.md

 ## Author

-Created by Abhishek
+Created by Abhishek Suman

 ## License

-This project is open-so
+This project is open-source and available for educational purposes.